Move over, Croatia. Albania should be on every traveler’s list for beaches nestled into a rugged Ionian coastline, but without the crowds—for now.

 1 night

 A couple more hours’ drive and you’re on the Ionian coastline, which draws more and more crowds each year.
 You have a few options for beach towns but Dhermi is a good one, perfectly-sized with a long beachfront promenade lined with trendy hotels, restaurants, and beach bars.
-Many beaches are small pebble and rock instead of fine sand, so water shoes are helpful but not necessary.

 - Dhermi: La Brisa Boutique has a large beach area, plus a rooftop bar and pool